AI Protection overview

 Examine Model Armor findings

-A graph shows the total number of prompts or responses scanned by Model Armor and the number of issues that Model Armor detected.
-In addition, it displays summary statistics for various types of issues detected, such as prompt injection, jailbreak detection, and sensitive data detection.
+A graph shows the total number of prompts or responses that Model Armor scanned and the number of issues that Model Armor detected.
+In addition, the graph displays summary statistics for various types of detected issues, such as prompt injection and jailbreak detection, and sensitive data detection.
+For agentic workloads, Model Armor can be configured on Agent Gateway (Preview) to screen prompts and responses to and from agents.

 This information is populated based on the metrics that Model Armor publishes to Cloud Monitoring.
 For more information, see Model Armor overview.